lesgreys/deepASL/README.md

 The purpose for these decisions are normally to see how light we can train our models by passing in less "information", decreasing the complexity/work load of the model.
 As I iterate through theses processes, I can increase the information in attempts to increase predictive ability, if necessary.

+**INSERT EXPLANATION: What do I mean by light?
+Display the differnce of 1 images that is "complex" vs "light".**

 Another extremely useful tool within the Tensorflow.Keras API is the ability to generate synthetic data with the `ImageDataGenerator()`.
 This allows me to create changes in my images that can naturally take place within the real world.
 The basic hyperparameters used for my data augmentation are as follows:

 * Random image rotation with range limit of 10 degrees.